Nullness User Guide (draft)

 Local variables

-reason is that it should be possible to infer whether a variable can be null
+reason is that it is possible to infer whether a variable can be null

 @NullMarked